 There are two main types of dialysis treatment:

-- This technique involves the permanent application of a catheter to the patient's abdomen to reach the inside of the peritoneal cavity.
-A liquid (dialysis fluid), consisting of salts and glucose, is introduced through the catheter.
-The peritoneal membrane, in turn in contact with the dialysis fluid, acts as an osmosis filter, allowing the exchange of electrolytes and the elimination of toxins.
-After the contact period, the liquid is discarded and replaced with fresh liquid for a number of cycles which normally last about 8 hours
+• This technique involves the permanent application of a catheter to the patient's abdomen to reach the inside of the peritoneal cavity.
+A liquid (dialysis fluid), composed of salts and glucose, is introduced through the catheter.
+The peritoneal membrane, in turn in contact with the dialysis fluid, works as an osmosis filter, allowing the exchange of electrolytes and the elimination of toxins.
+After the period of contact, the liquid is discarded and replaced with a new dialyzer for a number of cycles that normally cover about 8 hours of session

-- It usually takes place at the patient's home, preferably at night
+• It usually takes place at the patient's home, preferably during the night

-- Efficiency is limited by the peritoneal membrane filtering capabilities
+• Its efficiency is limited by the filtering capacity of the peritoneal membrane

-- The technique consists in connecting the patient, via a vascular access, to a circuit which sucks the blood through a pump and pushes it into a special filter which functions as an artificial kidney, allowing the transfer of waste from the blood to the dialysis fluid; after passing the filter, the purified blood returns to the patient's body through a second cannula needle usually inserted in the same arm.
-The process of blood extraction, preparation and circulation of the dialysis fluid is managed by complex equipment called "dialysers"
+• The technique consists in connecting the patient, through vascular access, to a circuit that aspirates the blood through a pump and pushes it into a special filter that works as an artificial kidney allowing the transition of waste from the blood to the dialysis liquid; once passed the filter, the purified blood returns to the patient's body through a second cannula inserted, generally, in the same arm

-- This type of procedure takes about four hours and is performed three times a week in hospitals or specialised centres
+• This type of procedure takes about four hours and is performed three times a week in hospitals or specialized centers

-- The removal of uremic toxins is particularly effective even for patients with a stage of complete loss of renal function
+• The removal of uremic toxins through hemodialysis is particularly efficient even for patients at a stage of the total loss of kidney function

-In a haemodialysis machine there is a blood circuit, intended to circulate the patient's blood through the extracorporeal circulation lines, and a hydraulic circuit, designed to manage the dialysis fluid.
+In a hemodialysis machine, there are two circuits: the blood circuit is intended to make the patient's blood circulate through the extracorporeal circulation lines; the hydraulic circuit is intended to manage the dialysis fluid.

-- Degassing pump - to remove air pockets from the solution
+• Degassing pump - the removing of air bubbles from the solution

-- Concentrate pump - for precise delivery of electrolytes into the fluid flow to achieve and maintain the concentrations of the clinical prescription
+• Concentrate pump - the accurate dispensing of electrolytes into the fluid stream in order to achieve and maintain constant prescription concentrations

-Fluid-o-Tech is a world leader in the design and manufacture of positive displacement pumps and fluidic solutions in the medical sector.
-We offer technical solutions for all those devices where hydraulic parameters are critical for safety and performance requirements.
+Fluid-o-Tech is a world leader in the design and manufacture of positive displacement pumps and fluidic solutions for the medical industry, and by working alongside customers with commitment and passion, offers technical solutions for all those devices where hydraulic parameters are critical to safety and performance requirements.